← Back to trust

 Espeland and Stevens (1998) identify commensuration (the transformation of qualitatively distinct properties into a common metric) as a pervasive social process with specific cognitive, institutional, and political consequences.
 The process enables comparison and choice across domains that would otherwise be incommensurable, but imposes specific costs: information loss, distortion of what is being measured, and displacement of qualitative judgment.
 Commensuration is not ideologically neutral; it privileges what can be measured and marginalizes what cannot.

 For Bittensor, commensuration and quantification operate at protocol scale.
 The runtime converts heterogeneous subnet-level judgments into a single reward-bearing metric (TAO emissions).
 The commensuration enables ecosystem-level resource allocation but imposes the costs Espeland-Stevens and Porter identify.
-The theoretical contribution of the commensuration framework is in specifying what the runtime accomplishes institutionally: not the measurement of quality but the commensuration of judgments about quality into a common reward scale.
+The commensuration framework specifies what the runtime accomplishes institutionally: the conversion of judgments about quality into a common reward scale.
 The political-economic consequences of this commensuration (who benefits, who is disadvantaged, what kinds of work are rewarded) follow the patterns these authors identify for other commensurated domains.

 3.3.
 Classification and infrastructure